Unified Platforms: The Real Moat is Built Before You Build AI

 This is why so many AI initiatives disappoint.
 They’re layered onto fragmented data, shallow workflow ownership, and brittle logic.

-Real AI moats are built when:
+Real AI advantage is built when:

-• Workflows are unified.
+Workflows are unified.

-• Data flows end-to-end.
+Data flows end-to-end.

-• Decisions generate feedback.
+Decisions generate feedback.

-• Learning compounds over time.
+Learning compounds over time.

 That’s also why M&A works when it reinforces a system and fails when it adds tools.
 And why timing matters.
 Early system decisions are path-dependent.
 Some advantages can’t be bought later, no matter how much capital you deploy.